Plas Educational Trail

-The trail leads to the waterfall in the stream which runs through the canyon and flows into the sea at Medveja.
+The trail leads to the waterfall, which is torrential (i.e. it exists only during the rain and shortly afterwards), and whose stream runs through the canyon and flows into the sea at Medveja.

-The trail leads to the resting area next to the waterfall running through a sweet-chestnut grove, oak and hornbeam forest and over the old terraces which were used for agriculture.
+The trail leads to the resting area next to the waterfall, in a sweet-chestnut grove next to the oak and hornbeam forest and karstic terraces that were once used for agriculture.

 Height: 359 m

 Length: 800 m